 We met Lord Mendoza, Commissioner for Cultural Recovery and Renewal & Emma Squire, Director of Arts, Heritage & Tourism in connection with #HistoricHighStreets – here’s what they said:-

 “The Heritology Project has been a fantastic opportunity for our pupils.
 It has not only taught them about historical events and people, but also opened doors to explore how media and film-making can become powerful tools to share their learning.
-Our pupils have been incredibly enthusiastic throughout this project – a project which closely focusses on the community and are in which they live.
+Our pupils have been incredibly enthusiastic throughout this project – a project which closely focusses on the community and where they live.
 The Heritology Team have done a super job in the delivery of this project and their passion and enthusiasm has certainly been passed on to our pupils.”

 Mark Nugent – Headteacher, Waterville Primary School

-Building Self-Belief CIO worked with the Heritologists on a Fish Quay project, with Christ Church C of E Primary School in North Shields.
+“Building Self-Belief CIO worked with the Heritologists on a Fish Quay project, with Christ Church C of E Primary School in North Shields.

 The project was funded by the National Lottery Heritage Fund.